Credit for Military Experience

 - The "TR" grade code indicates transfer credit awarded.

 WCTC's Testing Center is an official DANTES funded testing site for civil service personnel, qualified military personnel, and their spouses.
 Those who are eligible are not charged the test or proctor fees for CLEP and DSST exams.
 See the CollegeBoard eligibility guide to find out if you qualify for fee waiver.

 - Only courses with a grade of “C” (2.0/4.0 scale) or better will be reviewed for transfer credit.
 Time limits may apply based on course and/or program requirements.
-For required science courses for Nursing, grade requirements may be higher.

 - If you receive credit, then you are exempt from taking the associated course.

 - If you wish to appeal your evaluation, you must submit a written appeal with any supporting materials to the respective associate dean within 30 days of the initial evaluation.